Irfanrisda26/MetroEAutomation/README.md

 # Metro-E Automation
 Script for Metro-E Router Automation Based on Python
-## Beware the command on this script only work on Nokia/Alcatel-lucent Metro-E Router
+## Beware the command on this script only work on Nokia/Alcatel-lucent Metro-E Router and SecureCRT Client
 To use this script on another router you need to change everything on the script and I can't help you with that.
+Also some of the script use securecrt module, if you use another telnet/ssh client it will not work

 I create this script for the sake to simplify my work as a Network Engineer.
 Every day I work with a live router at a national level of my country which I believe as a high-risk job.